neutrons/reflectivity_ui/README.md

 - Do something with P0 / PN to clean up the reflectivity
 - Refactor the configuration object of the NexusData class
 - Add mantid script as a possible output file
+- Jupyter notebook as output
+- Proper mantid script as output
 - Norm TOF-lambda doesn't work.
 - Use PolarizerLabel and AnalyzerLabel to better decide on cross-section names
+- Use Analyzer log to decide if the analyzer was used and name cross-sections accordingly.

 ## Data Manager Design
 - Improve data manager design to handle direct beams more cleanly